Sergei Magnitsky: International reactions

 In November 2011 a permanent exhibition with the title "Sergei Magnitsky – witness for justice and democracy in Russia" was opened in the Checkpoint Charlie Museum in Berlin.

 In December 2012, the United States passed Magnitsky Act, a law called "Russia and Moldova Jackson–Vanik Repeal and Sergei Magnitsky Rule of Law Accountability Act of 2012" which, among other things, authorized the president to sanction people responsible for violations of human rights in Russia.

 Similar acts are being considered in the UK parliament and Irish Dáil.

 In December 2012, the Russian parliament passed a Dima Yakovlev Law which was widely regarded by media outlets, including Russian media, as retaliation for the Magnitsky bill.
 Russia's bill signed into law by Putin on 28 December 2012, banned, among other things, Americans from adopting Russian children.

 In the 2013 meetings of the World Economic Forum, the issue surfaced at the highest level, with Reuters reporting that before Medvedev gave his opening speech, some 78 percent of respondents voting in an audience packed with hundreds of Western executives and politicians agreed that Russia's biggest problem was weak government and corporate governance.

 On 1 October 2015, Sergei Magnitsky was posthumously awarded 'Honourable Mention' at the Allard Prize for International Integrity ceremony.
 The Magnitsky family attended the ceremony and responded, "Sergei would have been so proud and humbled by this nomination.
 He always strived to live his life in the best possible way, with honesty and integrity.
 Six years after his untimely and heartbreaking death, it is awards such as this that keep Sergei's memory alive.
 Being nominated for the Allard Prize gives his whole family a huge sense of pride and once again asserts that his life was not sacrificed in vain.
 Our whole family is immensely grateful for the attention this award will give to the global Magnitsky justice campaign which emerged from our tragedy."

 Personal life

-Magnitsky was born in Odessa, Ukraine in 1972, and emigrated to Southern Russia with his family at age 9.
-A studious child, his academic abilities were recognized at a young age, winning the Republican Physics and Mathematics Olympiad at age 15.
+Magnitsky was born in Odessa, Ukrainian SSR in 1972, and emigrated to Southern Russia with his family at age 9.
+A studious child, he was recognized for his academic abilities at a young age, winning the Republican Physics and Mathematics Olympiad at age 15.
 At 18, he moved to Moscow and attended Plekhanov Russian University of Economics.
 He later married Natalya Zharikova, a lawyer, whom he met in high school.
 Together they had two sons.

-He is buried in Preobrazhenskoy Cemetery in Moscow.
+He is buried in Preobrazhenskoye Cemetery in Moscow.